-The Graduate Council will be provided with an informational memo from the home college regarding any changes to elective lists that do not involve courses from outside the home college, or changes to non-transcriptable credentials within a graduate program (e.g., specializations).
-Informational memos will be presented in a consent agenda to be considered and voted upon or extracted for regular agenda deliberation.
+The Graduate Council will be informed of any significant changes to elective lists that do not involve courses from outside the program's home college, or changes to nontranscriptable credentials within a graduate program (e.g., specializations).
+These actions will be included as administrative items on the Graduate Council agenda.

-The Graduate Council will consider new courses and substantive changes to individual courses brought forward through the Courseleaf (or successor system) and placed into either a consent or extracted for regular agenda deliberation.
+The Graduate Council will consider new courses and substantive changes to individual courses brought forward through the curriculum workflow system (Courseleaf or successor system) and placed into either a consent or extracted for regular agenda deliberation.